People sharing a moment, supporting digital inclusion in Australia through Catalysing Connections.

 Our Outcomes (FY25)

-132,000 human connections created icon
+132,000 Human Connections created icon

 132,000 Human Connections created

-Smartphones delivered with Starlink connectivity icon
+50 smartphones delivered with Starlink connectivity icon

-50 smartphones delivered + Starlink connectivity
+50 smartphones delivered with Starlink connectivity

 4 states reached icon